thales-markets/thales-improvement-proposals/TIPs/TIP-38.md

 While this is a fair argument, the odds of someone winning without actively monitoring market movements in positioning phase are much less than the mathematical 1 to 64, as often market will be quite skewed in certain rounds and price will move up to 10% from strike.
 It is also believed that there is more to gain from introducing this even for active players, as ultimately the goal of Royale is to maximize the pot and to onboard users into positional markets without much backfire.

+However, to ensure that even AFK "accidental winners" happen, the winning will be claimable for a limited window of 1 month.

 Second part of this TIP is to allow ProtocolDAO to choose which asset will be speculated on within a certain season.
 The motivation behimd this is to "keep things fresh" and as an example use SNX for season 5.